Time and the Trickster

 "Miss Tyler," a private she didn't know greeted with a nod.

-"A couple of stray thoughts," Rose answered, "But nothing concrete yet.
+"A couple of stray thoughts," Rose answered as she looked out the window.
+"But nothing concrete yet.
 Look I need you to cover for me.
-Mum thinks I came into London to see you and Sharon so if she calls-"
+Mum thinks I came to London to see you and Sharon so if she calls-"

-"You're here, but not available," Shireen finished for Rose.
+"You're here, but not available," Shareen finished for Rose.
 "Got it, just be careful."